ENCCS/gpu-programming/content/6-directive-based-models.rst

 ^^^^^^^^^^^

 The specific data clause combined with the data directive constitutes the start of a data region.
-How the directives create storage, transfer data, and remove storage on the device are clasiffied as two categories: structured data region and unstructured data region.
+How the directives create storage, transfer data, and remove storage on the device are classified as two categories: structured data region and unstructured data region.
-A structured data region is convenient for providing persistent data on the device which could be used for subseqent GPU directives.
+A structured data region is convenient for providing persistent data on the device which could be used for subsequent GPU directives.
 However it is inconvenient in real applications using structured data region, therefore the unstructured data region
 with much more freedom in creating and deleting of data on the device at any appropriate point is adopted.